Austria in the Eurovision Song Contest 2002: Background

-The Austrian national broadcaster, Österreichischer Rundfunk (ORF), broadcasts the event within Austria and organises the selection process for the nation's entry.
-ORF confirmed their intentions to participate at the 2002 Eurovision Song Contest on 1 June 2001.
-From 1995 to 2000, ORF has held an internal selection to choose the artist and song to represent Austria at the contest.
-Along with their participation confirmation, the broadcaster also announced that the Austrian entry for the 2002 contest would be selected through a national final.
+As part of its duties as participating broadcaster, ORF organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2002 contest on 1 June 2001.
+From 1995 to 2000, ORF has held an internal selection to choose its entries at the contest.
+Along with its participation confirmation, the broadcaster also announced that its entry for the 2002 contest would be selected through a national final.
 This method had last been used by ORF in 1994.